Personal profile

 You can also listen to her contributions to Bonnie Greer’s In Search of Black History, Stephen Fry’s Victorian Secrets, Marc Fennell’s Stuff the British Stole for ABC Radio National, and Sushma Jansari’s The Wonder House podcast.

-She has given talks across the world, including Princeton University, Yale University, University of Oxford, the Max Planck Institute (Berlin), Quai Branly (Paris), National Portrait Gallery (London), the inaugural HistFest, and the Presidential Address, History of Science, British Science Festival (2022).
+She has given talks across the world, including the University of British Columbia, Princeton University, Yale University, Simon Fraser University, University of Oxford, the Max Planck Institute (Berlin), Quai Branly (Paris), National Portrait Gallery (London), the inaugural HistFest, and the Presidential Address, History of Science, British Science Festival (2022).

 Policy Reports

-Between 2019 and 2021, she was a member of the Museum Association’s Decolonisation Guidance Working Group.
-As a member of the group, she contributed to the Museum Association’s Supporting Decolonisation in Museums 2021 report, which provides sector wide guidance.
+Between 2019 and 2021, she was a member of the Museum Association’s Decolonisation Guidance Working Group and contributed to the MA's Supporting Decolonisation in Museums 2021 report.

 From 2019 to 2022, she co-chaired the Royal Historical Society’s Race, Ethnicity & Equality Working Group, with Jonathan Saha, after serving as a member from the group’s foundation in 2017 until its disbandment by the RHS in 2022.
 In 2018, the Working Group co-authored a landmark report on racial inequalities within history as a discipline and UK higher education.
 You can read more about the substantial impact of the report on the Royal Historical Society’s website.